hoytech/quadrable/README.md

 In fact, this is one of the reasons we make sure to hash keys before using them as paths in our tree.
 If users were able to present hashes of keys to be inserted into the DB without having to provide the corresponding preimages (unhashed versions), then they could deliberately put values into the DB that cause very long proofs to be generated (compare also to [DoS attacks based on hash collisions](https://lwn.net/Articles/474912/)).

-If keys can only be selected by trusted parties, then it may make sense to use special non-hash values for keys, which could considerably reduce proof sizes if values commonly requested together are given adjacent keys.
+If keys can only be selected by trusted parties, then it may make sense to use special non-hash values for keys.
+This could considerably reduce proof overhead if values commonly requested together are given adjacent keys.
 Quadrable does not yet support this, but it would be a trivial modification.

-So why are we worried about deep trees and their correspondingly large proof sizes?
+So why are we worried about deep trees and their correspondingly larger proof sizes?
 The worst case overhead for proving a single value is around 8,000 bytes and a couple hundred calls to the hash function, which is of course trivial for modern networks and CPUs.
 The issue is that the proof size and computational overhead of verification is part of the security attack surface for some protocols.
 For instance, if in an [optimistic rollup](https://docs.ethhub.io/ethereum-roadmap/layer-2-scaling/optimistic_rollups/) system verifying a fraud proof requires more gas than is allowed in a single block, then an attacker can get away with fraudulent transactions.
 The best solution to this is to keep the fraud-proof units granular enough that even heavily bloated proofs can be verified with a [reasonable amount of gas](#gas-usage).
-Counter-intuitively, this also means it is important for verification code to be gas-efficient, even if it is expected to never be called during normal operation of the protocol.
+Counter-intuitively, this also means it is important for verification code to be gas-efficient, even if it is expected to rarely be called during normal operation of the protocol.

 For a point of reference regarding how expensive it is to bloat proof sizes, at the time of writing Bitcoin block hashes start with about 75 leading 0 bits.
 Generating one of these earns about US $70,000.
 Unfortunately, for our situation we need to make a distinction.
 Bitcoin miners are specifically trying to generate block hashes with leading 0 bits (well, technically below a particular target value, but close enough).
 If somebody is trying to created bloated proofs, it may be sufficient to find *any* two keys with long hash prefixes.
 These attacks are easier because of the birthday effect, which is the observation that it's easier to find any two people with the same birthday than it is to find somebody with a specific birthday.